Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Desember 2024 05.25.36 UTC
+- WIB: Minggu, 15 Desember 2024 06.23.28 UTC
-- WITA: Minggu, 15 Desember 2024 06.25.36 UTC
+- WITA: Minggu, 15 Desember 2024 07.23.28 UTC
-- WIT: Minggu, 15 Desember 2024 07.25.36 UTC
+- WIT: Minggu, 15 Desember 2024 08.23.28 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship